 "The home was built in 1916 and has three small bedrooms and one full bathroom," she told us.

 But Gill isn't the type to dwell on misfortune.
-A quick call to her friend, interior designer Carly Waters, and brand new floor tiles and a vanity were already ordered.
+A quick call to her friend, interior designer Carly Waters, and brand-new floor tiles and a vanity were already ordered.
 A few phone calls later, the entire bathroom was scheduled for a complete gut job—one that impressively lasted less than one week!
-Think it's impossible to renovate a small bathroom in just a few days?
+Think it's impossible to execute a small bathroom makeover in just a few days?
 Find out how this "lucky" accident prompted a full one-week gut job—and transformed the dark and dated space into a fresh and bright bath for the young family.